burnt-labs/xion-sequencing/README.md

 $ brew install rustup-init && rustup-init && rustup toolchain install stable
 $ brew install node yarn pnpm
 ```

+## Work in progress

+- These examples provide basic async processing of messages in each language.
+- We plan on providing examples for more brokers in ach language.
+- The Typescript codebase provides a full Cosmos / Xion example with on-chain interaction.
+- We will be adding on-chain interaction for the other languages over time.

 ## Running the examples